johndcobb/johndcobb.github.io/index.md

 <div class="columns" markdown="1">

 <div class="intro" markdown="1">
-I'm a research scientist at [Apple](https://www.apple.com/) , working on data visualization and interactive systems for artificial intelligence.
-In 2020, I will start as an assistant professor at [Carnegie Mellon University](https://hcii.cmu.edu/) where I co-started the [Data Interaction Group](https://dig.cmu.edu/).

-I received my PhD from the [Paul G. Allen School](https://www.cs.washington.edu/) at the [University of Washington](https://www.washington.edu/), where I worked with [Jeff Heer](https://homes.cs.washington.edu/~jheer/) and [Bill Howe](https://homes.cs.washington.edu/~billhowe/) in the [Interactive Data Lab](http://idl.cs.washington.edu/) and the [Database Group](https://db.cs.washington.edu/).

-I research scalable interactive systems for visualization and analysis.
-My systems have [won](https://vega.github.io/vega-lite/) [awards](https://uwdata.github.io/draco/) at premier academic venues and are used by the [Python](https://altair-viz.github.io) and [JavaScript](https://vega.github.io/vega-lite/) data science communities.
+I'm a first year graduate student in the mathematics department at the [University of Wisconsin-Madison](https://www.math.wisc.edu/).
+I am currently supported by a [DoD NDSEG Fellowship](https://ndseg.sysplus.com/NDSEG/About/).
+My current research interests lie somewhere in the intersection of homological algebra and algebraic geometry.
 </div>

 <div class="me" markdown="1">